deco3500-2017/Wrinkle-Free/README.md

 <h1>Wrinkle-Free</h1>
 <h2>1.
 Introduction</h2>
 As the ageing continues around the world, the population of elderly people is steadily increasing.
 Now we live in a world where many people like to share their interest and passions,but it is defficult for the elderly.
 Because social network has failed to connect them in a meaningful way, the problem with most social networks for elder people is: the new technology is a big challenge for them, and it is difficult to meet people with shared interests online and have real conversations with them.
 It is a good problem space for us to make a change for them, elder people have a lot of advantage compare to other people :They are more experienced in specific area, they also have lots of free time, but we tend to overlook and we are wasting their talent and experience, because we don't know how to use it in the right place.
 By utilising information technology, we can build an online interactive platform to make the most of knowledge and experience from elderly people.
 By using elder people’s potential to share their experience and skill to other people, we can help them maintaining regular contact with the outside world in order to stay happy and healthy.
 We also need to think about cognitive challenges, means of supporting naturalistic social interaction and emotional needs.

+<h2>2.
+Concept</h2>
+A large amount of elderly people are socially isolated for they feel difficult to contact with their relatives, friends and medical first aid.
+Thus they require an platform that helps them develop hobbies, maintain and enhance their social networks.Our concept would be creating a web based application for elderly where user able to post and share their knowledge or experience regarding their interest and passion for others to view and learn.It has similar feature like blog post where they can post text, images or video online, but it will be less complex where elderly able to understand and make use of the feature easily.
+All the post will be categorised by tag, for example if they post some cooking recipe the tag will be under “cooking” section.
+Each post has a comment section for user to comment。

+During the signup process, user can select their interest in the selection field, they have a few default selection such as gardening, cooking, tailoring, and much more for user to choose.
+User also able to select multiple interest based on their preference.
+After successful login they will be navigated to the main page where it consist of multiple post shared by other users.
+All the post were filtered and categorised according to user’s field of interest.

+User also able to browse and search for their interest in a list after searching the hobby by keywords from the search engine.
+The information will be shown clearly and logically, such as listed by popularity or page view.And the web-based application also has an attractive social component.
+It has function of social technology like online chat room, where elderly can find and connect to other people that share their hobby or interest by joining or creating the social group with similar hobby and interest, so they can chat with each other and release their status.
+The feature of user interface will be simple, elegant, less complex and easier for aging population to use.In addition to that, this application also could give an option to elder users to use their voice to input(optional) as well as get the output through voice instead of vision.

+One sentence statement: Create an application on smartphone(form of the solution) which is older user friendly(level of user support) for those socially isolated older people (identity of users) , via passion/hobbies, sharing images/videos/texts by users (activities to be supported).

 <h3>2.1.
 Backgound</h3>
 We conducted our background research through browsing and searching for literature and research article online related to our topic, such as how advancement of information technology impact on elderly, how many of older adults have enthusiastically adopted it to keep up with the times as well as their old acquaintances and younger family members, percentage of internet usage among older adults, how to utilise the advantage of social technology to benefits elderly people and much more.
 Below are few main points we taken from several research article and website with supportive statements.